WHYAMERICASUCKS.COM

 Wealth concentration shapes who clears the hurdle

-That gap matters because housing is not only about monthly payments.
-Entry into the market often depends on who already has liquid assets, family help, or accumulated wealth.
+Entry into the market often depends on liquid assets, family help, prior home equity, or savings accumulated before home prices moved higher.

 More Stories